 When you click on a name in the Menu bar, the commands in that menu drop down.
 You will see that some are black and some are gray.
 The "grayed out" commands are unavailable or are inappropriate for the current tool or mode that you are presently working in.
 All of the available commands are shown in black.
-As you move the pointer down the list of commands, they will be highlighted.
-To choose the highlighted command, just release the mouse button on a Macintosh, or click on the desired command on a Windows machine.
+As you move the pointer down the list of commands, he will be highlighted.
+To choose the highlighted for mand, just release the mouse button on a Macin on he click on the desired command on a Windows machine.

-This is standard Macintosh and Windows interface so far.
+This is standard Macintosh and Vin Jows interface so far.
 If you are currently using a computer, all of this will be familiar.